lunarpatriots/Waypoints/README.md

 - Waypoints are accessible only in the world it is created in (you can't fast travel to a nether waypoint in the nether, etc.)
 - An option to not penalize players who use the waypoint to travel within a short distance is also available
 - Exp cost per block, and the max distance for free travelling is configurable
-- Database integration to store data
+- Uses database to store waypoint data

 ## Project Dependencies
 Dependencies can be found in the `pom.xml`.